pocofrosty/pocofrosty.github.io/content/post/Thoughts on Starting a Math Contest/index.md

 summary: hello
 ---

 In this post, I wanted to record some of my thoughts about the early days of starting Penn Math Contest, an undergraduate club I started with a close friend during my freshman year of university.
+I cofounded the club in my first year with a fellow freshmen Eric Tao.